hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 ## Redeploy Compute Proxy and OVSvAPP on ESX Host ## {#redeploy}

 After updating the Controller Management node, update  Nova Compute Proxy and OVSvAPP if the infrastructure includes ESX Proxied Hosts and the update package contains new images for ESX.
-Failure to do so will prevent users from launching VM’s in vCenter Hosts.
+Failure to do so will prevent users from launching VM's in vCenter Hosts.
-To manage the VM’s launched using the older compute proxy, use the same hostname entered for older Compute Proxy.
+To manage the VM's launched using the older compute proxy, use the same hostname entered for older Compute Proxy.

 Redeploy Nova Compute Proxy:
 1. Login to Undercloud